dotMargui/margarida/content/post/dalahast/index.md

 ---
-title: Dalahäst store in Gamla Stan
+title: Dalahäst store, Gamla Stan
-subtitle: We'll be adding more content soon!
+subtitle: I'll be adding more content soon!

 # Summary for listings and search engines
-summary: We'll be adding more content soon!
+summary: I'll be adding more content soon!

 # Link this post with a project
 projects: []